-Family center strengthens factors in families, which protect health and wellbeing of a children and prevent and intervene at early stage if there are signs of accumulation, continuation or intergeneration transition of riskfactors.
+Family centre strengthens those factors in families, which protect health and wellbeing of children.
+Family centre prevents and intervenes at early stage when there are signs of accumulation, continuation or intergeneration transition of riskfactors.

-Family centre is a modern way to integrate health, social and early childhood education services and NGO actors in the united multidisplinary service network
+Family centre is a modern way to integrate health, social and early childhood education services and NGO actors in the united multidisplinary service network.